craftercms/docker-compose/README.md

 ## Stop manual

 - If `docker-compose` is running in the foreground, `CTRL+C` should stop the containers.
-- If `docker-compose` is running detached, then call `docker-compose stop` or `docker-compose down`.
+- If `docker-compose` is running detached, then call `docker compose stop` or `docker compose down`.
 The difference between the two is that `down` will also remove the containers and networks created.

-You can also run `docker-compose down -v` to delete the volumes, which contain the data and logs, when you want to start with a fresh install.
+You can also run `docker compose down -v` to delete the volumes, which contain the data and logs, when you want to start with a fresh install.

 # Backup Authoring/Delivery